Pastoralism

 Pastoralism is a form of animal husbandry where domesticated animals (known as "livestock") are released onto large vegetated outdoor lands (pastures) for grazing, historically by nomadic people who moved around with their herds.
-The animal species involved include cattle, camels, goats, yaks, llamas, reindeer, horses and sheep.
+The animal species involved include cattle, camels, goats, yaks, llamas, reindeer, horses, and sheep.

-Pastoralism occurs in many variations throughout the world, generally where environmental characteristics such as aridity, poor soils, cold or hot temperatures, and lack of water make crop-growing difficult or impossible.
+Pastoralism occurs in many variations throughout the world, generally where environmentally effected characteristics such as aridity, poor soils, cold or hot temperatures, and lack of water make crop-growing difficult or impossible.
 Operating in more extreme environments with more marginal lands means that pastoral communities are very vulnerable to the effects of global warming.

-Pastoralism remains a way of life in many geographic areas, including Africa, the Tibetan plateau, the Eurasian steppes, the Andes, Patagonia, the Pampas, Australia and many other places.
+Pastoralism remains a way of life in many geographic areas, including Africa, the Tibetan Plateau, the Eurasian Steppes, the Andes, Patagonia, the Pampas, Australia and many other places.
 As of 2019, between 200 million and 500 million people globally practiced pastoralism, and 75% of all countries had pastoral communities.